Liby99/react-starter/README.md

 ```

 This will open up port `9000` on your machine.
 If you want to change the port, go to `src/config/webpack.dev.config.js`.
-So now go to `localhost:9000/` on your browser, you can then see the page
+So now go to `localhost:9000/` on your browser, you can then see the page showing up.

 ## Build & Deploy